-At the end of July, the world lost one of its most beloved jazz singers, the great Annie Ross.
+This week, we pay tribute to the great Annie Ross.
 Ross was perhaps best known as one third of the jazz vocal trio Lambert, Hendricks, and Ross, an innovative ensemble whose hip vocalese style took the jazz world by storm in the 1950s.
 Annie Ross was an icon and innovator outside of the trio—she was also an actor and solo singer with a soulful sound, who understood how to swing better than most female vocalists of her day.
 This week, I’ll pay tribute to Ross, playing for you some of her best work from the 50s and 60s.

 It’s a Sing A Song Of Annie Ross, coming up next on Afterglow.

 MUSIC - ANNIE ROSS, "I'M JUST A LUCKY SO AND SO"

 Annie Ross in 1959 with Duke Ellington’s “I’m Just A Lucky So and So.”
 Russ Freeman was featured there on piano and Bill Perkins on tenor saxophone.

 Mark Chilla here on Afterglow.
 On this show, I’m paying tribute to jazz singer Annie Ross.

 Annie Ross seemed to be destined for fame from the beginning.
 Born Annabelle Short in 1930 in England, the daughter of two vaudeville entertainers, she was already acting by age three.
 By age four, after a trip to New York, she had won a contract with MGM.
 With a budding career on the horizon, her parents decided to let her live in America with her maternal aunt, who just happened to be the famed Scottish actress and singer Ella Logan, who you may know as a star in the original Broadway production of Finian’s Rainbow.